sjsu-library/unionist/_items/unionist--text-0131.md

 source: The Unionist
 subject: Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
 transcription: "<em>Tin Roofs.</em>—The N.Y.
-Journal of Commerce informs us, that the practice of covering roofs <br>with tin instead of slate, is becoming quite extensive in that city.
-It is <br>estimated that no less than 300 have been thus covered [in] the present season. <br>In consequence of the removal of the 15 per cent, it is stated that tin is a <br>cheaper covering than slate.
-There is a considerable saving in timber and labor <br>in the construction of the roofs, as the tinned roofs are in general nearly <br>flat.
-Tin, it is said, is more durable than slate, and less liable to get out of <br>place or to be blown off by the wind. <br>"
+Journal of Commerce informs us, that the practice of covering roofs<br>with tin instead of slate, is becoming quite extensive in that city.
+It is<br>estimated that no less than 300 have been thus covered [in] the present season.<br>In consequence of the removal of the 15 per cent, it is stated that tin is a<br>cheaper covering than slate.
+There is a considerable saving in timber and labor<br>in the construction of the roofs, as the tinned roofs are in general nearly<br>flat.
+Tin, it is said, is more durable than slate, and less liable to get out of<br>place or to be blown off by the wind.<br>"
 scholarlyNotes:
 commentary:
 relatedPeople: